 - an increased amount of lactic acid in the blood

 Sometimes, a doctor may be able to feel that the child's liver is larger than it should be.
 Usually, this means the liver contains extra fat or scar tissue.
 Sometimes, the first sign of a problem in the liver is when the liver suddenly and quickly quits performing its normal functions.
 This is called acute liver failure.
 Most children with acute liver failure caused by a mitochondrial problem will also have symptoms showing that another organ in the body is also sick.
 Usually, those organs aren't working correctly because they don't have enough energy.
-Common signs that the liver and other organs aren't working correctly include:
+In addition to symptoms of liver disease, common signs that other organs aren't working correctly include:

 - Low muscle tone or weakness